turingschool/front-end-curriculum/lessons/module-4/advanced-git-workflow.md

 Both of these strategies can be facilitated by a library like [git-validate](https://github.com/nlf/git-validate).
 With git-validate, you can create a separate repository to hold things like a common linting configuration and rules for your pre-commit hooks.

+## On Your Own
+A a pre-commit hook to your Palette Picker that will test for console logs.

 ## Amending Commits

-After making a commit, if you realize you want to add another change to that commit or have some code changes that you want to modify, you can stage your new changes and instead of creating a new commit for them, you can edit the previous commit with `git commit --amend`
+After making a commit, if you realize you want to add another change to that commit or have some code changes that you want to modify, you can stage your new changes and instead of creating a new commit for them, you can edit the previous commit with `git commit --amend` (Alternatively, if you would just like to edit the message, you can run `git commit --amend -m "Your message here"`)

 This will add any staged changes to the previous commit, and open up the commit message for an opportunity to modify that as well.
 It's important to note that this feature **rewrites history**.
 Because you'll be amending a pre-existing commit, it will change the unique SHA (identifier) of that commit.
 If anyone else has based work off of the original commit, they'll get into a bad state where git doesn't know how to resolve the changes.
 Amending commits is useful for when you are working locally and/or individually, and nobody else is relying on your work.